 - a.
-The permittee shall prepare a full report of the results of all tests conducted pursuant to this Part in accordance with the Report Preparation Section of EPA 821 R 02 012, for every valid or invalid toxicity test initiated, whether carried to completion or not.
-The permittee shall retain each full report pursuant to the provisions of PART III.C.3 of this permit.
-The permittee shall submit full reports upon the specific request of the Agency.
-For any test which fails, is considered invalid or which is terminated early for any reason, the full report must be submitted for agency review. - b.
+The permittee shall prepare a full report of the results of all tests conducted pursuant to this part in accordance with the Report Preparation Section of the most current publication of the method manual, for every valid or invalid toxicity test initiated, whether carried to completion or not.
+The permittee shall retain each full report and submit them upon the specific request of the Agency.
+For any test which fails, is considered invalid, or which is terminated early for any reason, the full report must be submitted for agency review. - b.
 A valid test for each species must be reported during each reporting period specified in PART I of this permit unless the permittee is performing a TRE which may increase the frequency of testing and reporting.
-Only ONE set of biomonitoring data for each species is to be recorded for each reporting period.
-The data submitted should reflect the LOWEST Survival results for each species during the reporting period.
-All invalid tests, repeat tests (for invalid tests), and retests (for tests previously failed) performed during the reporting period must be attached for EPA review. - c.
-The permittee shall report the following results of each valid toxicity test.
-Submit retest information, if required, clearly marked as such.
-Only results of valid tests are to be reported.
+One set of biomonitoring data for each species is to be recorded on the DMR for each reporting period.
+Additional results are reported under the retest codes below. - c.
+The permittee shall submit the results of each valid toxicity test on the subsequent monthly DMR for that reporting period as follows below.
+Submit retest information clearly marked as such with the following month's DMR.
+Only results of valid tests are to be reported on the DMR.